CodeYourFuture/curriculum/content/html-css/blocks/what-is-html/index.md

 <details>
 <summary>Here’s an interesting question: what does HTML produce in the browser?</summary>

-It produces what we see, of course.
+It produces what we see, of course; it produces a visual representation of the document.
 But in a little more detail: the browser **parses** the HTML we write, executes the linked Javascript, loads the CSS, media, and other resources, and produces a _model_ of our document, called the document object model.
 It produces an **API** called the **DOM**.

 </details>